-The Case Western Reserve University Institutional Review Board reviews social science/behavioral studies, and low-risk biomedical research not conducted in a hospital setting for all faculty, staff, and students of the University.
+The Institutional Review Board is a key component of Case Western Reserve University’s Human Research Protection Program.
+The Case Western Reserve University Institutional Review Board reviews social science, behavioral, and educational studies, and low-risk biomedical research not conducted in a hospital setting for all faculty, staff, and students of the University.

 Guidance for Researchers - COVID-19